Team - Prof. Timo Goeschl, Ph.D. -

 Timo Goeschl (PhD, Economics, University of Cambridge) is Professor of Environmental Economics in the Department of Economics (Alfred Weber-Institute) at Heidelberg University and Director of the Research Center for Environmental Economics at the University.
 At Heidelberg, he also serves on the board of the Heidelberg Center for the Environment.

-Timo is an Associate Editor of Environmental and Resource Economics and a Research Associate at the Centre for European Economic Research - ZEW in Mannheim.
+Timo is a Co- Editor of Environmental and Resource Economics and a Research Associate at the Centre for European Economic Research - ZEW in Mannheim.
 He serves on the scientific board of Rheinisch-Westfälisches Institut für Wirtschaftsforschung and in the Senate Commission on Biodiversity Research of the German Research Foundation DFG.
 He was elected to the Board of the European Association of Environmental and Resource Economists in 2011.
 Timo also co-chairs the Scientific Committee of the 2014 World Congress of Environmental and Resource Economists in Istanbul, Turkey.

 Over the years, he has been consultant for a number of public and private organizations, among them the World Bank, the Asian Development Bank, the OECD, the UK’s Prime Minister’s Strategy Unit, the Environment Agency for England and Wales,and the German Parliament (Bundestag) as well as British Petrol and Anglian Water.